Cesar Barone: Bryant trial

-At first, Barone was only charged with the murders of Bryant, Woodman, and Williams, in addition to various a couple of rape, theft, and burglary charges.
+At first, Barone was only charged with the murders of Bryant, Woodman, and Williams, in addition to various rape, theft, and burglary charges.
 Darcell was charged alongside him as an accomplice in the Woodman murder, and was held without bail.

 In December 1993, Barone's trial was delayed so prosecutors could gather additional evidence against him.
 He was then brought in to testify at Leonard Darcell's trial, but refused to take the stand when asked.
 In the end, Darcell was convicted of felony kidnapping and sentenced to 20 years imprisonment.

-That following month, Florida authorities decided to charge him with Stock's murder on that basis that it bore striking similarities to his later crimes, as well as claims that he had boasted about the murder to his cellmates.
-In April of that year, after he convicted and sentenced to 40 years imprisonment for the burglary and rape charges, he was indicted for the Schmidt murder after identified a shoe print from a Reebok sneaker Barone owned as the same one left by Schmidt's killer inside her apartment.
+That following month, Florida authorities decided to charge him with Stock's murder based on the striking similarities between that case and his later crimes, in addition to claims that he had boasted about the murder to his cellmates.
+In April of that year, after being convicted and sentenced to 40 years imprisonment for the burglary and rape charges, Barone was indicted for the Schmidt murder after a shoe print from a Reebok sneaker he owned was matched to a print left by Schmidt's killer inside her apartment.

 It was eventually ruled that Barone would be have multiple trials, with the first being in the Bryant case.
 Jury selection began in October 1994, with the prosecutors announcing that they would seek the death penalty against him if he was convicted.
 During the proceedings, it was confirmed that blood found in Barone's car was conclusively identified as belonging to Bryant after a DNA test.
 For his role, Barone's attorney attempted to cast doubt on the testimony from Barone's cellmates, pointing out several errors they had made that did not line up with the police reports.

-In January 1995, a jury of seven women and five women took only 90 minutes to convict Barone on four counts of aggravated murder in the Bryant case.
+In January 1995, a jury of seven women and five men took only 90 minutes to convict Barone on four counts of aggravated murder in the Bryant case.
 Following this, prosecutors announced that they would introduce his previous criminal history as evidence why he should be sentenced to death, while Barone's lawyers gathered sympathetic witnesses and mental health experts to testify about his harsh life.
 On January 31, 1995, Barone was officially sentenced to death for the Bryant murder.